AnushkaYadav52/Financial-Planner/README.md

 - **Interactive user interface** with easy-to-navigate tabs and dashboards

 ## 🚀 How to Use
-1. Download the financial planner file:
+1. Download the financial planner file
-   [Link to the Excel file]
 2. Open the Excel file in Microsoft Excel
 3. Enable macros and adjust your financial inputs in the dedicated sections
 4. View detailed reports and manage your financial goals easily